Jayasenthur/Socialmedia_Hashtag_Trend_Analyzer/README.md

 2. Under __Integration__, click __Attach integration__.
 3. Select __Create and attach an integration__.
 4. Choose __Lambda function__.
-5. Under __Lambda function__, select the Lambda function responsible for processing posts (e.g., `ProcessPostFunction`).
+5. Under __Lambda function__, select the Lambda function responsible for processing posts (e.g., `HashTagAnalysis_Insert`).
 6. Click __Create__.

 ### Attach Lambda to GET /trendingHashtags:
 1. Click on the `GET /trendingHashtags` route in the Routes list.
-2. Repeat the same process as above, but select the Lambda function responsible for fetching trending hashtags (e.g., `TrendingHashtagsFunction`).
+2. Repeat the same process as above, but select the Lambda function responsible for fetching trending hashtags (e.g., `HashTagAnalysis_Fetch`).

 ### Step 4: Deploy the API
 1. In the left-hand menu, click __Deployments__.